 IT admins can configure and lock down Windows devices into kiosk mode; this empowers IT admins with the ability to remotely monitor, manage, and secure the deployed devices with predetermined security configurations and policies; thus ensuring enhanced productivity of employees and security of the endpoints.

 Although Windows 10 and 11 are now the more popular versions, kiosk mode is applicable to older versions as well.
-Thus, it is safe to consider that Windows kiosks running on both old and latest versions offer a wide range of use cases for organizations.
-Businesses can be confident that their mobility needs are met, and that their deployed Windows devices running on kiosk mode delivers the best results.
+Thus, it is safe to consider that Windows kiosk mode running on both old and latest versions offer a wide range of use cases for organizations.
+Businesses can be confident that their mobility needs are met, and that their deployed Windows devices run in kiosk mode delivers the best results.